alemorm/embedded_udp_3phase/README.md

 ### Embedded Development

 The development of the embedded source code happens on the host device and the compilation happens on the Raspberry Pi.
-Once the source code is updated on the host device, a [VSCode compound task][vstasks] uses [`rsync`] for synchronization and [`ssh`] commands for remote compilation using [`gcc`] (v4.9.2) on the Raspberry Pi.
+Once the source code is updated on the host device, a [VSCode compound task][vstasks] uses [`rsync`] for synchronization and [`ssh`] commands for remote compilation using [`cmake`] (v6.3.2) on the Raspberry Pi.
 This remote compilation strategy was chosen over a emulator such as [qemu] due to the performance decrease, which could severely impact the build time for more complex projects.

 ### Getting Started